 This is easily done by giving a dog or puppy a variety of high-value food rewards (perhaps stuffed inside a snuffle mat or treat tower), digestible chews, marrow bones, or Kongs stuffed with something yummy (anything spreadable like peanut butter, cream cheese, liverwurst, or wet dog food works well) to keep them occupied while they are confined or restrained.

-The act of eating, itself, aids in the calming process because it sends a signal to the dog or puppy’s brain that digestion has begun, which immediately lowers their heart rate.
+The act of eating, in and of itself, aids in the calming process because it sends a signal to the dog or puppy’s brain that the digestion process has begun, which immediately lowers their heart rate.

-Pairing food with confinement and restraint also helps to change a dog or puppy’s perception of these events from negative to positive, a process referred to as counter-conditioning, which can also facilitate that a dog or puppy develops positive associations with the people and events occurring in the vicinity at the time of training.
+Pairing food with confinement and restraint also helps to change a dog or puppy’s perception of these events from negative to positive, a process referred to as counter-conditioning, which can also facilitate that a dog or puppy develops positive associations with the people and events occurring in the same vicinity when the training takes place.

 Something to keep in mind is that the food rewards must be of high enough value to the dog or puppy to override their initial stress response and overall reluctance about being restrained and confined.

 We recommend using anything from string cheese, hot dogs, and high-quality wet dog food, to Sojo’s freeze-dried raw treats or real meat chunks of boiled chicken, beef, or lamb, to help foster positive associations with the training process.

 Step 3: Going incrementally farther away and out of sight

 A dog or puppy guardian should then work toward moving about their home or office normally, going in and out of sight in brief increments, to help their dog or puppy to get used to seeing them disappear periodically while not being able to follow them, and still remain calm.